The Kingdom of God is a spiritual reality.

 The Narrow Gate

 How does one enter into this transformational life?
 Although the way has been opened by Jesus to all, most people will not use the gate.
 Why?
 Because, the Gate, indeed, is a narrow one.
-It requires the denial of self, the voluntary taking up of a cross (God’s plan for one’s life) and the restructuring life around God’s will.
+It requires the denial of self, the voluntary taking up of a cross (God’s plan for one’s life) and the restructuring of one’s life around God’s will.
 The prayer of Jesus in Gethsemane becomes the daily confession: “Not my will but Thine, O Lord.”

 Most people just aren’t going to do this.
-Many will get the outward routines right without the tending of the mustard seed or submission to the work of the leaven.
+Many will get the outward routines right without the tending of the mustard seed or submitting to the work of the leaven.
 When judgment comes, they will discover that they were fakes, never yielding to the inner work of the Spirit and settling instead for the wide, wide gate of the masses—human nature.

 Jesus predicted that King Herod and Jerusalem would find themselves excluded while the unknown, unheralded, true believers, those of mustard seed faith and the leaven of the Gospel, will go in to enjoy the Goodness of Heaven.